awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CharacterSetName`  <a name="cfn-rds-dbinstance-charactersetname"></a>
-For supported engines, indicates that the DB Instance should be associated with the specified CharacterSet\.
+For supported engines, indicates that the DB instance should be associated with the specified character set\.
+ **Amazon Aurora**
+Not applicable\.
+The character set is managed by the DB cluster\.
+For more information, see [AWS::RDS::DBCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)